embeddedgo/stm32/devboard/readme.md

 ## Support for STM32 development boards

-### The idea
+### Directory structure

-The idea is to simplify the use of popular STM32 development boards.

-Every development board directory contains set of packages (in *board* subdirectory) that provides the interface to the peripherals available on the board (for now the support is modest: only LEDs and buttons).
-The provided interface tries to be simple and uniform accros all development boards with the same or similar peripherals.
+Every board directory contains a set of packages (in *board* subdirectory) that provides the interface to the peripherals available on the board (for now the support is modest: only LEDs and buttons).

 The board/init package, when imported, configures the whole system for typical usage.
 If you use any other package from *board* directory the board/init package is imported implicitly to ensure the board is properly configured.